An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 The Essays

-Critique & Fiction — Economic Calculation in the CBDC/Digital ID/Net Zero Commonwealth revisits Mises and Hayek’s critique of socialism in the context of modern digital control systems.
-The Rise of Elias Mercer imagines the founding of the first AI nation state.
+- Economic Calculation in the CBDC/Digital ID/Net Zero Commonwealth revisits Mises and Hayek’s critique of socialism in the context of modern digital surveillance and programmable money, and shows how FME achieves net-zero goals through incentive rather than mandate.

 The Foundational Essay